jjdelorme/ContosoUniversity/README.md

                     });
     ```

    The application uses Cloud Logging only for production environments, such as when the application is deployed to Cloud Run.
-This is also driven off the standard `ASPNETCORE_ENVIRONMENT` environment variable that you set earlier.
+The `ENVIRONMENT` setting is controlled by the `ASPNETCORE_ENVIRONMENT` environment variable that you set earlier.
 If you don't set this variable, ASP.NET Core uses the value `Production` [By default](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/environments?view=aspnetcore-5.0#environments).

 ## Putting it all together